-Providing equal access to all customers, regardless of abilities, is important for your site to be compliant with ADA Title III.
+Providing equal access to all customers, regardless of abilities, is important for your site to comply with ADA Title III.
 This means going beyond AI and automated fixes.
-You want a partner that will manually remediate and test your website code to comply with WCAG.
+You want a partner to manually remediate and test your website code to comply with WCAG.

-For example, with UsableNet Assistive, UsableNet developers re-write the code to address easily detectible issues such as alt text and labels.
-More importantly, we go further to tackle all the complex problems ignored by overlays and widgets such as navigation, delivery selection, and keyboard traps.
-We check all server-side functions such as error messages and incorporate necessary changes.
+For example, with UsableNet Assistive, UsableNet developers re-write the code to address easily detectable issues such as alt text and labels.
+More importantly, we tackle all the complex problems ignored by overlays and widgets, such as navigation, delivery selection, and keyboard traps.
+We check all server-side functions, such as error messages, and incorporate necessary changes.

-When your code is fully updated to comply with WCAG, assistive technology users receive equal access to all features, functions, and content without the need for additional controls, and all your customers get an equal experience as mandated by the ADA.
+When your code is fully updated to comply with WCAG, assistive technology users receive equal access to all features, functions, and content without additional controls, and all your customers get an equal experience as mandated by the ADA.

 2. How will your solution impact my SEO and site speed?

 An accessible, ADA-compliant website is akin to an organized workspace - it helps you find what you're looking for more efficiently.
-Therefore, SEO sees improved results once a business has put in the work to clean up its website's underlying code.
+Therefore, SEO sees improved results once a business has worked to clean up its website's underlying code.

 Similarly, search engines respond well to accessible sites.
-Between accurate image descriptions, properly-labeled information, and an instinctive website structure, an accessible design optimizes your website for search too.
+Between accurate image descriptions, properly-labeled information, and an instinctive website structure, an accessible design also optimizes your website for search.